smwesten-usgs/swb/README.md

 easily imported into a regional groundwater-flow model.
 Recharge estimates calculated by the code may be output as daily, monthly, or annual values.

+> :warning: **Warning!**
 SWB version 1.x receives infrequent bug fixes.
-Development of the SWB code continues under the name 'SWB2' in this repo: https://github.com/smwesten-usgs/swb2
+Development of the SWB code continues under the name 'SWB2' in this repo: https://github.com/smwesten-usgs/swb2.
+Users should consider using SWB2 unless there is a compelling reason to prefer version 1.x.

 Disclaimer
 ----------